OttoVintola/ottovintola/posts/programming.md

 ---
 title: Teaching the advanced programming course
 date: "2024-05-30"
-excerpt: Teaching was a pleasure regardless of the challenges
+excerpt: Teaching was a pleasure—as always
 image: "../assets/bigo.png"
 ---